5 Betting Trends for the Kentucky Derby

 Heading into this year’s race, only four jockeys participating have won the Kentucky Derby before:

 - Flavien Prat (2019)

 So, what can we take from this trend?
 At the surface level, it might seem like jockeys don’t matter all that much if there are new contenders all the time.

-But, when you consider John Velasquez’s dominance and Mike Smith’s experience, it’s clear some jockeys are worth betting on.
-Keep an eye out for Velasquez (Medina Spirit) and Smith (Midnight Bourbon) in this year’s Kentucky Derby.
+But, when you consider Velazquez’s dominance, it’s clear some jockeys are worth betting on.
+Keep an eye out for Geroux (Jace’s Road) and Prat (Angel of Empire) in this year’s Kentucky Derby.